cbeaver-redhatcom/SoCo/roles/ha_cluster/README.md

     - rhel-system-roles.ha_cluster
 ```

-### Southern Company Customizations - SoCo
+### <redacted> Customizations - SoCo

-For Southern Company cluster deployments, the workflow of your playbook looks like this:
+For <redacted> cluster deployments, the workflow of your playbook looks like this:

 * Deploy the quorum server (play: deploy quorum server)
 * Install filesystem requirements on cluster nodes (play: Set up shared filesystems requirements)